RevealBi/Documentation/docs/user/tutorials-ohlc.md

 ---
-title: How to Create OHLC Visualizations in Slingshot
+title: How to Create OHLC Visualizations in Reveal
 _description: A quick tutorial on creating OHLC visualizations using a sample spreadsheet.
 ---